MileHacker Logo

 • Transportation: For groups, booking a large passenger vehicle (van) or a devoted wine tour bus/van is highly advisable.
 This guarantees everyone travels together safely and comfortably, notably for wine tastings.

-• Reservations: Make all winery and restaurant reservations well in advance, specifying your group size.
+• Reservations: Make all winery and restaurant reserve a long time in advance, specifying your group size.
 Many wineries necessitate appointments for groups, and some maintain different policies regarding larger parties.

 • Designated Planner: Assign one person to manage bookings, communications, and the group's itinerary to maintain organization.